Actindo-AG/Documentation/Core1Platform/UserInterface/01a_Profile.md

     Enter the email address of the user.

 - *Address*
-    Enter the address of the user, including the street and the house number.
+    Enter the street and house number of the user's address.

 - *ZIP*
     Enter the ZIP code of the user's address.